Charibert I: Military campaigns and enthronement

-In 556, Chlothar sent his sons Charibert and Guntram (his youngest) against their stepmother, "Chunna," and younger stepbrother, "Chramn," who were in revolt.
+In 556, Chlothar sent his sons Charibert and Guntram (his youngest) against their stepmother, "Chunna," and younger half-brother, "Chramn," who were in revolt.
 During ongoing negotiations, Chramn was hiding out on Black Mountain in the Limousin.
 When the negotiations failed, the two armies prepared for battle.
 However, a thunderstorm prevented any engagement, and Chramn (who was hiding out in Black Mountain) sent forged letters to his brothers (Charibert and Guntram) in which he falsely reported the death of their father (Chlothar).
 Charibert and Guntram immediately returned to Burgundy to secure their positions.

 After the actual death of Chlothar in 561, the Frankish kingdom was divided between his sons in a new configuration (map, left).
 Each son ruled a distinct realm which was not necessarily geographically coherent but could contain two unconnected regions.
 Their kingdoms were named after the city from which they ruled.
 Charibert received Neustria (the region between the Somme and the Loire), Aquitaine, and Novempopulana with Paris as his capital.
 His other chief cities were Rouen, Tours, Poitiers, Limoges, Bordeaux, Toulouse, Cahors, and Albi.
 Guntram received Burgundy.
 Sigebert received Austrasia (including Rheims) with his capital at Metz, and the youngest brother Chilperic received a compact kingdom with Soissons as its capital.

 Death and legacy

 Though Charibert was eloquent and learned in the law, Gregory of Tours found him one of the most dissolute of the early Merovingians.
 He maintained four concurrent wives, two of them sisters, and this resulted in his excommunication by Germanus.
 This was the first ever excommunication of a Merovingian king.
-As a result, he was buried in disgrace at Blavia castellum, a stronghold in the Tractatus Armoricani.
+As a result, he was buried in disgrace at Blavia castellum, a stronghold in the Tractus Armoricanus.
 At his death, his brothers divided his realm between them, agreeing at first to hold Paris in common.
 His surviving queen (out of four), Theudechild, proposed a marriage with Guntram, though a council held at Paris in 557 had outlawed such matches as incestuous.
 Guntram decided to house her more safely, though unwillingly, in a nunnery at Arles.
+His bastard, Charibert of Hesbaye receiving nothing.

 The main source for Charibert's life is Gregory of Tours' History of the Franks (Book IV, 3,16,22,26 and IX, 26), and from the English perspective Bede's Ecclesiastic History of the English People.